AB2212/ab2212.github.io/_posts/2020-04-24-Introduction to Evolution Strategy.md

                error_weight - Contribution of error for considering new population decay_rate - Rate at which the weight of the error will reduce after each iteration, so that we don't deviate away at the point of convergence.
-                            It controls the balance between exploration and exploitation.\n
+                            It controls the balance between exploration and exploitation